 For Massachusetts to meet its goals under the 2021 climate bill, it needs to ramp up renewable energy fast.
 Various laws and policies in the state are helping it achieve that aim.

-The Bay State’s current RPS requires 22% of all electricity sold in the state to come from new renewable power plants.
+The Bay State’s current RPS requires 22% of all electricity sold in the state to come from new renewable power plants instead of fossil fuel sources which are a major cause of pollution in Massachusetts.
 This figure increases by 1% every year.
 The RPS also sets rules about how much electricity must come from solar power and from the burning of solid waste.

 The state also has a Clean Energy Standard (CES) separate from the RPS.
 It currently requires 24% of all the state’s electricity to come from clean energy sources.
 This includes non-renewable, low-emissions energy sources such as nuclear power.
 The CES increases by 2% each year.